awei01/katsu-site-source/posts/2012-01-26-you-voted-and-we-won.md

   - mens fashion
   - menswear
   - the Knot
-featuredImage: 1059
+featuredImage: /uploads/2014/10/73.jpg
 ---
 Thank you to our clients!
 We just received word from [The Knot](http://www.theknot.com/) that we won Best of Wedding Picks as voted by brides in the area!
 Check out the other winners from the area, [here](http://www.theknot.com/Vendors/LocalVendors/best-of-weddings/all-Boston/061#MFW).

 [![](http://4.bp.blogspot.com/-4yuBJ14ywQk/TyF_Ihl3QuI/AAAAAAAABH0/VMkVm2HSSl0/s1600/knot.jpg)](http://4.bp.blogspot.com/-4yuBJ14ywQk/TyF_Ihl3QuI/AAAAAAAABH0/VMkVm2HSSl0/s1600/knot.jpg)

 Recently engaged?
 Planning a wedding?
 Let us help you with the details.
-Email a Style Consultant at [info@9tailors.com](mailto:info@9tailors.com) to get the ball rolling.
+Email a Style Consultant at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) to get the ball rolling.